Teacher Orientation

 Next, each Citizen chooses between the Party Member or Journalist path:

-Citizen → Journalist
+Citizen → Journalist [TA]

 A Journalist is a Citizen who volunteers for the role and is appointed by the teacher to provide news coverage and moderate class discussions.